 About 45 percent of the 1.6 million vets from Afghanistan and Iraq receive or are seeking disability compensation.
 Processing a disability claim takes about eight months.
 The range of disability payments starts at $127 a month for a vet with a 10 percent disability.
 A veteran with a full disability receives $2,796.

-The RAND Corporation reports that 20 percent of Afghanistan and Iraq vet suffer from major depression of PTSD.
-Moreover, one out of five of these vets have a traumatic brain injury.
+The RAND Corporation reports that 20 percent of Afghanistan and Iraq vet suffers from major depression of PTSD.
+Moreover, one out of five of these vets has a traumatic brain injury.

 Demographics of Homeless Vets

 91 percent of homeless vets are male, although the number of homeless female vets has been on the increase in the past several years.
 This includes vets who are single mothers who are ending up homeless.
 98 percent of all homeless vets are single.

 76 percent of homeless vets are in cities.
 39 percent of homeless vets are black, substantially overrepresented when compared to the overall veteran population (which is comprised of 11 percent black service personnel).
 Although the homeless population is becoming younger because of Afghan and Iraq vets, the largest age cohort of vets is between 51 and 61 years of age (and are male), or 43 percent of the total number of homeless veterans.